GabrielThrasher/puzzle_solvers/README.md

 We highly recommend the following while running the code as that is what it has been proven to work on:

--   IDE/Code Editor: Visual Studio (VS) Code
+-   IDE/Code Editor: Visual Studio (VS) Code and Clion
 -   Complier: Visual Studio complier (which means you'll need Visual Studio + the "Desktop development with C++ workload" extension downloaded on your computer)

-# How to run
+# How to Run

 1. Make sure you have C++14, Python, and Node.js installed
 2. For the project to run properly, you must compile the C++ program first